St John's offers a supportive environment to its students

 Other sources of support

-If you need to speak to someone about a personal or psychological issue more urgently please either speak to your Tutor, the College Nurse or your GP, or try one of the organisations below.
+If you need to speak to someone about a personal or psychological issue more urgently please either speak to your Tutor, one of the College Nurses, your GP, or try one of the organisations below.

 - University Counselling Service